JeffDeCola/my-go-examples/basic-syntax/interfaces/interface/README.md

 # interface example

-`interface` _is an example of
+_A simple example of an interface as parameter and an interface as a return.
-an interface as parameter and an interface as a return._
+Also see the next example that uses this in a package._

 [GitHub Webpage](https://jeffdecola.github.io/my-go-examples/)